 IRBNet Submissions are checked every Tuesday and Thursday

 Submission reviews are completed with turnaround times based on when the submission is assigned to a reviewer.
-The reviewers will do their best to complete their reviews within these timeframes but there is the possibility of a slight delay, especially during the summer months.
+Be aware that there is the possibility of a slight delay, especially during the summer months.
 Please rest assured that if there is a delay, the administrator sends reviewers reminders as well.

 Expedited = 2 weeks and Exempt = 1 week.